-Blockchain technology has inspired enthusiasm around the world as many industries have discovered its potential value.
+Blockchain technology has inspired enthusiasm worldwide as many industries have discovered its potential value.
 Businesses have found that they can use blockchain technology to streamline their processes, implement fresh business models, and reshape industries for the future.

-Many businesses that specialize in payments, data storage solutions, smart contracts, and supply chain management have adopted blockchain technology as part of a more efficient operational model.
-These blockchains are either private or public and may vary in terms of security, decentralization, scalability, unique governance, and a specific consensus algorithm.
+Many businesses that specialise in payments, data storage solutions, smart contracts, and supply chain management have adopted blockchain technology as part of a more efficient operational model.
+These blockchains are private or public and may vary regarding security, decentralisation, scalability, unique governance, and a specific consensus algorithm.

-At the moment though, there are several degrees of separation between the various applications due to the fact that different developers and parties are behind them.
+At the moment, though, there are several degrees of separation between the various applications because different developers and parties are behind them.
 A partial solution to this is blockchain interoperability, which we discuss in detail in this article.

 What Is Blockchain Interoperability?

-We can describe interoperability as the ability for software to exchange information between different ecosystems.
+We can describe interoperability as the ability of software to exchange information between different ecosystems.

-While blockchain was first created as a decentralized technology, individual blockchain networks like hashing algorithms, types of transactions, and consensus models are unable to communicate with each other.
+While blockchain was first created as a decentralised technology, individual blockchain networks like hashing algorithms, types of transactions, and consensus models cannot communicate with each other.
 This issue amplifies when you consider different networks that operate with differing governance rules, blockchain technology versions, and regulatory controls.

-For example, consider the steps you take before you can switch from gambling with ETH to BTC at the best crypto casino.
+For example, consider the steps you take before switching from gambling with ETH to BTC at the best crypto casino.

-All of this means that various unconnected blockchain ecosystems exist and operate next to each other but are siloed.
+This means that various unconnected blockchain ecosystems exist and operate next to each other but are siloed.
 In terms of blockchain interoperability, these ecosystems must be able to communicate with each other.
-This would enable these networks to see, share, and access information from each other across different blockchain networks without the intervention of a centralized exchange to facilitate it.
+This would enable these networks to see, share, and access information from each other across different blockchain networks without the intervention of a centralised exchange to facilitate it.

 Why Is Interoperability Important?

-For blockchain technology to truly succeed and flourish, different blockchain networks must be able to interact and integrate with each other effectively.
-As an example, if a person sends information from one blockchain to another, the recipient must be able to read that information, understand it, and respond to that information with the least amount of effort.
+For blockchain technology to truly succeed and flourish, different blockchain networks must be able to interact and integrate effectively.
+For example, suppose a person sends information from one blockchain to another.
+In that case, the recipient must be able to read that information, understand it, and respond to it with the least effort.

-While every effort is being made to make this interoperability between blockchain networks a reality, both Bitcoin and Ethereum blockchains have stated that this is not possible at the moment.
-There are emerging projects attempting to solve this problem so that blockchain networks can communicate with each other without needing a centralized intermediary network or any third party.
+While every effort is being made to make this interoperability between blockchain networks a reality, Bitcoin and Ethereum blockchains have stated that this is not possible now.
+There are emerging projects attempting to solve this problem so that blockchain networks can communicate with each other without needing a centralised intermediary network or any third party.

-Once this problem is solved, this will open the door to a fully decentralized system.
+Once this problem is solved, this will open the door to a fully decentralised system.

 Where Is Blockchain Interoperability Required?

 When looking at how interoperability can transform the way we currently operate, the value chain is an ideal place to start with industries like supply chain, aviation, healthcare, finance, and trade.
-One blockchain network is incapable of providing for all the needs for any given transaction in these industries.
+One blockchain network cannot provide for all the needs of any given transaction in these industries.

-In order to cater sufficiently for this, multiple blockchain networks that each provide specific values must be incorporated.
-These networks must be able to communicate easily with each other in order for data to be routed between networks and complete transactions.
+Multiple blockchain networks that each provide specific values must be incorporated to cater sufficiently for this.
+These networks must be able to communicate easily with each other for data to be routed between networks and complete transactions.

-In addition, this must be done without the need to create a one-to-one integration.
+In addition, this must be done without creating a one-to-one integration.
 Moreover, digital assets must be capable of transferring between blockchains without creating redundant information.

-With the end goal being to get all blockchain networks to communicate without being reliant on a centralized platform or third party, it is thought that similar blockchain networks may be able to transfer value much easier at the beginning.
-When analyzing the business ecosystem, this means that businesses will no longer be limited to interacting with clients who fall under their network but can interact with clients from compatible blockchain networks as well.
+With the end goal being to get all blockchain networks to communicate without relying on a centralised platform or third party, it is thought that similar blockchain networks may be able to transfer value much easier at the beginning.
+When analysing the business ecosystem, businesses will no longer be limited to interacting with clients who fall under their network but can also interact with clients from compatible blockchain networks.

-In an ideal world, these interactions will take place without any interruptions, downtime, or costly transaction fees.
+In an ideal world, these interactions will occur without interruptions, downtime, or costly transaction fees.

 Approaches To Interoperability